3rd-party-integrations/github-team-sync/README.md

   -i INITFILE, --init INITFILE
                         Full path to settings.yml file.
-Default is settings.yml in your current directory
+Default is settings.yml in your current directory -m MAPPING, --mapping MAPPING
+                        A mappings file for teams and groups.Default is mappings.yml
 ```

 #### Listing Active Directory Group Members